 Ideally, the course is designed for those that are looking at careers in corporate finance, investment banking, and private equity/venture capital, as well as those that may be looking to start their own ventures.

-While the markets were not cooperative this Fall to discuss "live" deals in the market, we hope to be able to do that during this term.
+If the markets are cooperative during the term, we expect to discuss "live" deals in the market during the classes.